 - Cloud CDN: When we configure our load balancer to point to a Cloud Storage bucket, we receive the option to enable "Cloud CDN."
 This tells Google to serve assets from edges in its global network and allows us to set caching policies.

 The final product looks something like this:

 We'll tackle this one step at a time.
-Before we can configure our Load Balancer, we'll need our Cloud Storage backend and Cloud DNS frontends in place.
+Before configuring our Load Balancer, we'll need our Cloud Storage backend and Cloud DNS frontends.
 We'll start with the former.

 Create a GCS Bucket